ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - `token` (address): The token in which fees are to be distributed.
   - `preFeeAmount` (uint256): The total token amount before fees are deducted.
   - `fdd` (FeeDistributionData): Data structure containing detailed distribution instructions.
-- **Flow:** Validates the transaction signature and timing, performs the distribution of fees to each recipient, and emits a `FeesDistributed` event.
+- **Flow:** Validates the transaction signature and expiry, performs the distribution of fees to each recipient, and emits a `FeesDistributed` event.

 ### _verify
 - **Purpose:** Private function to verify the signature of a fee distribution order.